-WARNING: This heater Â shall not be installed in a confined space or unusually tight construction unless provisions are provided for combustion adeguate and ventilation air.
-Read the following instructions to insure proper fresh air for this and other fuel-burning appliances in your home.
+A WARNING: This heater shall not be installed in a confined space or unusually tight construction unless provisions are provided for adequate combustion and ventilation air.
+Read the instructions following to insure proper fresh air for this and other fuel-burning appliances in your home.